lake-wg/authz/draft-ietf-lake-authz.md

 where

-* message_1 is a CBOR byte string whose value is the byte serialization of EDHOC message_1 as it was received from V.
 * The Voucher is defined in {{voucher}}.
 * opaque_state is the echoed byte string opaque_state from Voucher_Request, if present.